usagi123/GamePortalAPIs/README.md

     "gameId": "String"
 }
 ```
-The `eventStart` and `eventEnd` fields are input as HH:mm:ss DD-MM-YYYY UTC +0 format but keep as unix time stamp in the system
+The `eventStart` and `eventEnd` fields are input as HH:mm:ss DD-MM-YYYY UTC +0 format but keep as unix time stamp in the system.

 **Edit event details**